docksal/docksal/docs/content/getting-started/portable.md

 curl -fsSL https://get.docksal.io/portable | bash
 ```

-Here's is what the script will download:
+Here's what the script will download:

 - Babun and winpty (necessary for Windows only)
 - VirtualBox and boot2docker.iso (necessary for macOS and Windows)